advanced-chat/vue-advanced-chat/README.md

 Message objects are rendered differently depending on their type.
 Currently, only text, emoji and file types are supported.<br><br>
 Each message object has a `sender_id` field which holds the id of the corresponding agent.
 If `sender_id` matches the `currentUserId` prop, specific UI and actions will be implemented.<br><br>
+Notes:

-Note: `username` will be displayed on each message of corresponding agents if at least 3 users are in the room.<br><br>
+- `username` will be displayed on each message of corresponding agents if at least 3 users are in the room
+- `system` is used to show messages with a specific centered display

 Message states:

 - `saved: true` one checkmark